BookHorseSoftware/SteamGroupRewardsFramework/README.md

 ### Rewards outside of callbacks

 This addon also makes use of PData.
-To grant rewards outside of those available in callbacks, _eg_ PAC3 access or hook-related rewards, use the helper function `SGRF.IsPlayerInGroup(ply)` documented below.
+To grant rewards outside of those available in callbacks, _eg_ PAC3 access or hook-related rewards, use the helper function `SGRF.IsPlayerInGroup(ply)` documented in [API](#api).

 Alternatively, you may use the PData variable `SGRF_InSteamGroup`. **NOTE**, however, that `Player:GetPData` (annoyingly) returns `string`s, so you will have to check if the returned value equals the **STRING** `'true'` if the player is in the group or the **STRING** `'false'` if the player is **not** in the group.

+## API

 ### Global functions